 (b) the determination has effect on and from the day on which those permits come into force.

 [Section 37A inserted by No. 28 of 1994 s.
-13.]
+13; amended by No. 35 of 2007 s.
+25.]

 38. Rights conferred by permit

-A permit, while it remains in force, authorises the permittee, subject to this Act and the regulations and in accordance with the conditions to which the permit is subject, to explore for petroleum, and to carry on such operations and execute such works as are necessary for that purpose, in the permit area.
+(1) A petroleum exploration permit, while it remains in force, authorises the permittee, subject to this Act and the regulations and in accordance with the conditions to which the permit is subject, to explore for petroleum, and to carry on such operations and execute such works as are necessary for that purpose, in the permit area.

+(2) A geothermal exploration permit, while it remains in force, authorises the permittee, subject to this Act and in accordance with the conditions to which the permit is subject —

+(a) to explore for geothermal energy resources in the permit area; and

+(b) to recover geothermal energy in the permit area for the purpose of establishing the nature and probable extent of a discovery of geothermal energy resources; and

+(c) to carry on such operations and execute such works in the permit area as are necessary for those purposes.

+[Section 38 amended by No. 35 of 2007 s.
+26.]

 39. Term of permit

 Subject to this Part, a permit remains in force —